scipy/scipy/doc/source/tutorial/stats/hypothesis_skewtest.md

 ```

 The skewness test {func}`scipy.stats.skewtest` from [^2] begins by computing a
-statistic based on the sample skewness with.
+statistic based on the sample skewness.

 ```{code-cell}
 from scipy import stats